himanisangamesh/mapmate/README.md

 # mapmate
+// MapMate was created for the Software Communication and Design (ECE297) course at UofT
-// As per course guidelines, the code cannot be shared but a breif overview of out project can be seen in the MapMate! pdf file.
+// As per course guidelines, the code cannot be shared but a breif overview of our project can be seen in the MapMate! pdf file.